Shukr: Expression

-The expression of shukr takes various forms in the Islamic tradition.
-The maxim "he who does not thank his fellow men shows ingratitude towards God" highlights the importance of such expression.
-On the other hand, those who are thanked are expected to say "don't thank me, be grateful to God."
+The expression of shukr takes various forms in the Islamic religion and belief system.
+The maxim "he who does not thank his fellow men shows ingratitude towards God" highlights the importance of such an expression.
+On the other hand, those who are thanked are expected to say, "don't thank me; be grateful to God."

-It is common practice to kiss one's hands and to say "I praise Him and thank Him for His bounty."
+It is common practice to kiss one's hands and to say, "I praise Him and thank Him for His bounty."
 Another expression is "we are thankful to God, and we kiss the ground thousand fold that you are pleased."
 When asked about health, one may answer "thank God", gratitude to God is also commonly expressed for someone's recovery.
-In times of calamity, gratitude is expressed by saying "thank God it is not more grave".
+In times of calamity, gratitude is expressed by saying, "thank God it is not more grave".

 Shukr is also expressed by prostration (sujud).
-Although most notable for being a fundamental part of the Islamic prayer, Islamic traditions also mentions the sujud al-shukr, literally meaning "the thanksgiving prostration."
+Although most notable for being a fundamental part of the Islamic prayer, Islamic traditions also mention the sujud al-shukr, literally meaning "the thanksgiving prostration."